codecygen/104-EJS-Templating-Engine-With-MVC-MongoDBwithMongoose-SessionsandCookies-Authentication/README.md

 );
 ```

-- 4. Then, in the controller file, the submitted file will be available in **req.file**.
+- 4. Then, in the controller file which is **adminController.postAddProduct** for this case, the submitted file will be available in **req.file**.

 ```javascript
 exports.postAddProduct = async (req, res, next) => {